 - We celebrate shared histories and diverse cultures.

 - We develop engaging experiences for all Nebraskans.

 - We are flexible and responsive to the changing and pressing needs of Nebraskans.

 - We foster lives of purpose and meaning.

 Humanities Nebraska was established as a state-based affiliate of the National Endowment for the Humanities in 1973.
-Over the last four decades, Humanities Nebraska programming has evolved and expanded to include:
+Over the last five decades, Humanities Nebraska programming has evolved and expanded to include:

 - Grants to nonprofit organizations conducting public humanities programs

-- A Speakers Bureau with nearly 300 humanities programs available
+- A Speakers Bureau with more than 250 humanities programs available

 - Chautauqua with scholars portraying historic figures